belle2/basf2/analysis/doc/FullEventInterpretation.rst

 Technical details
 *****************

-In the following, more technical details will be discussed to be able to run FEI on grid.
+In the following, more technical details will be discussed to be able to run the FEI on the grid.

 settings.json
 -------------